mininet/mininet.github.com/source/overview/index.markdown

 * **Boots faster**: seconds instead of minutes
 * **Scales larger**: hundreds of hosts and switches vs. single digits
 * **Provides more bandwidth**: typically 2Gbps total bandwidth on modest hardware
-* **Installs easily**: a prepackaged VM is available that runs on VMware or !VirtualBox for [Mac/Win/Linux](Mac/Win/Linux) with OpenFlow v1.0 tools already installed.
+* **Installs easily**: a prepackaged VM is available that runs on VMware or VirtualBox for Mac/Win/Linux with OpenFlow v1.0 tools already installed.

 The down side is that Mininet cannot run non-Linux-compatible OpenFlow switches or applications; this has not been a major issue in practice.